BrandonLC2020/PersonalSpotifyStatsWebApp/README.md

   * **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
   * **Material UI**: A popular React UI framework.
   * **Axios**: A promise-based HTTP client for the browser and Node.js.
+  * **Spotify Web API**: Used to fetch real-time user data and album artwork.

 -----

-## Database Connection
+## Database and API Connection

-This application is designed to connect to an AWS RDS MySQL database through an AWS EC2 bastion host for local development.
+This application connects to an AWS RDS MySQL database for historical data and uses the Spotify Web API for live data.

+### Database

-The `bin/dev` script automates the process of creating an SSH tunnel to the database.
-It uses the following environment variables from your `.env` file:
+The `bin/dev` script automates creating an SSH tunnel to a database for local development, using environment variables from your `.env` file (`BASTION_HOST`, `BASTION_USER`, etc.).

-  * `BASTION_HOST`
-  * `BASTION_USER`
-  * `BASTION_KEYFILE_PATH`
-  * `DB_HOST`

-The `config/database.yml` file is configured to connect to the local port of the SSH tunnel in the development environment and directly to the RDS instance in production.
+### Spotify API

+The frontend connects directly to the Spotify Web API to fetch your current top tracks and artists, as well as to retrieve album art for the monthly top tracks view.

 -----